Admission Status Types: There are two types of admission status:

 Failure to provide documentation by the end of the first semester, as determined by local institutional calendars, will prevent a student from future registration and official transcript release.

 Your admissions status will be emailed to you weekly, along with other important enrollment information.
 Continue to check your email frequently.
 Admission inquiries can be directed to email@example.com or 334-420-4200.

-MyTrenholm Login Credentials:24-48 business hours after submitting your Residency Form and Valid ID, you will have access to your Trenholm student email account and your "MyTrenholm" student portal.
-Login instructions will be sent to you via the email provided when you completed the admissions application.
+MyTrenholm Login Credentials:24-48 business hours after submitting your admissions application, you will receive login instructions to your personal email to access your Trenholm student email account and your "MyTrenholm" student portal.

 Students may enter the college at the beginning of each term: Fall (August), Spring (January), or Summer (May).
 Prospective students are encouraged to apply for admission to the college well in advance of the term for which they wish to enroll.